gardrek/bollox/README.md

 `to_string(value)` - Returns a string representing whatever value is passed in.

 `to_number(value)` - If the value is a number, returns it. if the value is a string which it can parse as a float, it returns the parsed number. otherwise, returns `nil`.
 Numbers are parsed according to [this Rust standard library function](https://doc.rust-lang.org/stable/std/primitive.f64.html#method.from_str).

+`require(filename)` - Run a script and return whatever that script returns (using a return statement in the top level)

 `getc()` - Read a single byte from stdin and return it as an integer.